Symmetrical English

 History and Notable Players

 It arises from the English Opening.
-Among the most prolific practitioners on the White side are Wolfgang Uhlmann (170 games), Viktor Korchnoi (101 games), Normunds Miezis (98 games).
-On the Black side, notable exponents include Florin Gheorghiu (66 games), Peter Leko (61 games), Gyozo V Forintos (52 games).
+Among the most prolific White practitioners are Wolfgang Uhlmann (170 games), Viktor Korchnoi (101 games), Normunds Miezis (98 games).
+Black-side regulars include Florin Gheorghiu (66 games), Peter Leko (61 games), Gyozo V Forintos (52 games).

 Main Lines and Variations